Cassata Cake (Italian Easter Cake)

 Wait, I thought Cassata Cake had, like, strawberries and custard and stuff?

-You’re thinking of the American version originating from Cleveland, OH, in the 1920’s.
+You’re thinking of the American version originating from Cleveland, Ohio, in the 1920’s.
 Still Italian in origin, this Cassata Cake layers its yellow cake with custard and strawberries.
 Sounds lovely, but I’ve never had it.
 We’re focusing on the OG Cassata for the time being.

 I thought Cassata was ice cream…?